Table of Contents

-There are three types of Road Gullies commonly used for Road drainage system.
+There are three types of Road Gullies commonly used for Road drainage systems.

 Standard size Trapped Gully is the most common form of Gully.
 The gully pot comes with steel frame grating and flushes with the road surface.

-Inset Gullies are preferred in highspeed motorway to minimise the obstruction to high-speed vehicles especially the hard shoulder or hard strip is very narrow.
+Inset Gullies are preferred in highspeed motorways to minimise the obstruction to high-speed vehicles especially the hard shoulder or hard strip is very narrow.

 Road Gully Blockage is a common problem due to excessive debris collection or poor maintenance or bad weather condition or due to damage by heavy vehicles.
 If the blockages in the gully pot are not removed on time, it would lead to local flooding or leakage to sub-base or sub-grade levels or generate bad odours or may damage career pipe downstream.

 Road Gully cleaning is carried out with advanced technologies along with vacuuming and high-pressure jetting through the water.
 CCTV surveys are carried before performing high pressure jetting.
 The survey records the status of the existing gully and pipe network.

 It shows all the blockage within the network and the jetting help to clean out the blockages.

 The Gully gratings are normally made from ductile iron and must comply with national design standards.
 In the UK it should be in accordance with DMRB HA104/09 for the Gully Grariting.
 Gully Gratings are placed flush with the road surface, along the kerbs and normally comes with a hinge for the protection against theft.

 Parallel straight bars are provided to stop the large items like stones, plastic cans, etc entering into the Gully Pot.